aimllifetime/behavior_cloning/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training(80%) and validation set(20%).

-To combat the overfitting, I modified the model to add the dropout layer at linecode at 195 and 199.
-Also did add the cropping image to focus the image information only on the road.
+To combat the overfitting, I modified the model to add lamdba normalization layer(code ), the dropout layer at linecode at 195 and 199.
+Also did cropping image to focus the image information only on the road.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track i.e. few big turns: